Choosing Texas State as your exchange institution

 - Majors Available at Texas State

 - Minors Available at Texas State

 San Marcos Campus:

 The Texas State campus is as diverse as the students who live and learn here.
 Our hilly grounds are home to 245 buildings.
 Some, like Old Main, are as old as the university itself.
 Others, such as the new Undergraduate Academic Center, opened in 2012 and more new buildings are scheduled for completion soon.

 At the Meadows Center for Water and the Environment on the Texas State campus, you can see the second-largest springs in Texas through the floor of a glass-bottom boat or glass-bottom kayak.
 These springs feed the San Marcos River and are home to eight endangered species, including the Texas blind salamander.
 Our campus is one of the best places in the world to study aquatic ecosystems and species.

 Authorized by the Texas Legislature in 1899, Southwest Texas State Normal School opened its doors in 1903.
-Over the years, the Legislature broadened the institution's scope and changed its name, in succession, to Normal College, Teachers College, Southwest Texas State University, and in 2003 to Texas State University.
+Over the years, the Legislature broadened the institution's scope and changed its name, in succession, to Normal College, Teachers College, Southwest Texas State University, Texas State University–San Marcos, and in 2013 to Texas State University.
 Each name reflects the university's growth from a small teacher preparation institution to a major, multipurpose university.
 Texas State's original mission was to prepare Texas public school teachers.
 It became renowned for carrying out this mission, but today it does far more.